Wilbur Smith: Early life

-His father Herbert was a metal worker who opened a sheet metal factory and then created a 25,000 acre cattle ranch on the banks of the Kafue River near Mazabuka, by buying up a number of separate farms.
+His father was a metal worker who opened a sheet metal factory and then created a 25,000 acre cattle ranch on the banks of the Kafue River near Mazabuka, by buying up a number of separate farms.
 "My father was a tough man", said Smith.
 "He was used to working with his hands and had massively developed arms from cutting metal.
 He was a boxer, a hunter, very much a man's man.
 I don't think he ever read a book in his life, including mine".

 As a baby, Smith was sick with cerebral malaria for ten days but made a full recovery.
 Together with his younger sister he spent the first years of his life on his parents' cattle ranch, comprising 10000 ha of forest, hills and savanna.
 On the ranch his companions were the sons of the ranch workers, small black boys with the same interests and preoccupations as Smith.
 With his companions he ranged through the bush, hiking, hunting, and trapping birds and small mammals.
 His mother loved books, read to him every night and later gave him novels of escape and excitement, which piqued his interest in fiction; however, his father dissuaded him from pursuing writing.

 Education

 Smith attended boarding school at Cordwalles Preparatory School in Natal (now KwaZulu-Natal).
 While in Natal, he continued to be an avid reader and had the good fortune to have an English master who made him his protégé and would discuss the books Smith had read that week.
 Unlike Smith's father and many others, the English master made it clear to Smith that being a bookworm was praiseworthy, rather than something to be ashamed of, and let Smith know that his writings showed great promise.
 He tutored Smith on how to achieve dramatic effects, to develop characters, and to keep a story moving forward.

 For high school Smith attended Michaelhouse, a boarding school situated in the KwaZulu-Natal Midlands.
-He felt that he never "fitted in" with the people, goals and interests of the other students at Michaelhouse, but he did start a school newspaper for which he wrote the entire content, except for the sports pages.
+He felt that he never "fitted in" with the people, goals and interests of the other students at Michaelhouse, but he did start a school newspaper for which he wrote all the content, except for the sports pages.
 His weekly satirical column became mildly famous and was circulated as far afield as The Wykeham Collegiate and St Anne's.